Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

 \end{proposition}

-Now our aim is to provide proper uniform estimates for the tail of the integral from \eqref{EQ: ResolventEquationForDelayCompoundGeneral}.
-For this, the following fundamental property of additive compound operators arising from delay equations is essential\footnote{It is also essential for the main result from \cite{Anikushin2023Comp} and, in particular, Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem} from the present work.} (see \cite{Anikushin2023Comp}).
-Recall here the intermediate space $\mathbb{E}^{\wedge}_{m}$ defined below \eqref{EQ: SpaceEmDefinitionDelayCompoundGeneral}. \begin{theorem} For regular (i.e. non-spectral) points $p \in \mathbb{C}$ of $A^{[\wedge m]}$ we have the estimate
+Now our aim is to provide appropriate uniform estimates for the tail of the integral from \eqref{EQ: ResolventEquationForDelayCompoundGeneral}.
+For this, the following fundamental property of additive compound operators arising from delay equations is essential.
+Recall here the intermediate space $\mathbb{E}^{\wedge}_{m}$ defined below \eqref{EQ: SpaceEmDefinitionDelayCompoundGeneral}. \begin{theorem}\cite[Theorem 4.4]{Anikushin2023Comp} For regular (i.e., non-spectral) points $p \in \mathbb{C}$ of $A^{[\wedge m]}$ we have the following estimate: